markdidio7/assessment_repository/README.md

 :-:|:-:
 ![](images/lastshiplightmode.png)  |  ![](images/lastshipdarkmode.png)

-This can be applied using the stock standard background colours or linking to the 'traitCollection.userInterfaceStyle' listener.
+This can be applied using the stock standard background colours or linking to the `traitCollection.userInterfaceStyle` listener.

 ```swift
 let responsiveColor = UIColor { (traitCollection: UITraitCollection) -> UIColor in